Eomys/pyleecan-doc/tuto_multisimulation.rst

 | nb_simu              |    *int*             |    number of simulations  |
 +----------------------+----------------------+---------------------------+

-On a side note, as all pyleecan object, *VarParam* also has a parent property that links to the reference simulation. *VarParam* must be defined as a property of a *Simulation*.
+On a side note, as all pyleecan object, *VarParam* also has a parent property that links to the reference simulation.

 Input parameters: *ParamExplorerSet*
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-*ParamExplorerSet* is a *ParamExplorer* that enables to set the parameters variations by defining a function that takes a *Simulation* and a value in argument.
-Using such a function enables to link some input parameters together.
+The parameter to change in the reference simulation and how are defined with *ParamExplorer* objects. *ParamExplorerSet* is a *ParamExplorer* that enables to set the parameters variations from a list of values.
+The parameters to change are defined with a function (setter) which enables to do complex operation with the value as argument (cf example below).
 This setter can also be defined as a string to target directly a parameter.
 When generating the list of simulations to run, the function is executed before running the simulation to set the parameters as expected.
-The object has five attributes:
+The *ParamExplorerSet* has five attributes:

 +--------------+------------+----------------------------------------+
 | Attribute    | Type       | Description                            |